 6. Dry Run Falls, Hillsgrove Township

-Head to Loyalsock State Park in Hillsgrove to view the beautiful Dry Run Falls.
+Head to Loyalsock State Forest in Hillsgrove to view the beautiful Dry Run Falls.
 The best thing about Dry Run Falls?
 You can simply drive through the park and get a spectacular view through your car windows.
 If you do prefer to get out, pack a picnic and watch the water cascade down as you enjoy lunch.
 Trekking to the base of the falls will require some effort as you’ll have to go down a steep trail.
 Learn more on the official website of Loyalsock State Forest.

 7. Adams Falls, Ricketts Glen State Park

-Twenty-two waterfalls call Ricketts Glen State Park, the easiest of which to reach – and arguably the most spectacular – is Adam’s Falls.
+Twenty-two waterfalls dot Ricketts Glen State Park, the easiest of which to reach – and arguably the most spectacular – is Adam’s Falls.
 Just off of Highway 118, you’ll come to Ricketts Glen State Park’s Evergreen parking lot where you can park then take the short walk to the falls.
 If you want to see all of the park’s waterfalls, just follow Falls Trail.
 At just over seven miles, the challenging trial provides views of all of the park’s named waterfalls.
-Check out all that Ricketts State Park has to offer here.
+Check out all that Ricketts Glen State Park has to offer.

 8. Ohiopyle Falls, Ohiopyle